 Management coaching is a talent development imperative.
 When it comes to transforming capable middle managers into higher-performing, executive-level leaders, coaching gets results.
-According to IMPACT Group’s study, 2021 Trends in Developing Leadership, 63% of HR leaders ranked, “helping functional leaders grow into higher roles” among their top three priorities.
+According to IMPACT Group’s study, 2022 Trends in Leadership Coaching, HR leaders rank, “increase the success of leaders stepping into new roles,” among their top three priorities.
 The same study revealed that most HR leaders plan to expand the use of coaches to develop individuals and/or teams.

 Maybe management coaching (also known as leadership coaching) is already part of your talent development program.
 Or maybe it’s on your radar, but not yet widely adopted.
 If you’re striving to help your leadership team perform optimally and want them to feel supported during times of enormous changes and uncertainty, coaching can make the difference.